KleinJonasUVT/thesis_ma_recsys/README.md

 ### Using Docker

-The easiest way to run our project is using Docker.
+The easiest way to run this project is using Docker.

 - [Install Docker](docs/install_docker.md) and clone this repository.
 - Open the terminal at the repository's root directory and run the following commands: `docker build -t thesis_ma_recsys .` and `docker run -dp 127.0.0.1:5000:5000 thesis_ma_recsys`.